uvs-15/bonita/README.md

 ### ABSTRACT
-     chat refers to the process of communicating,inteacting and/or exchanging messages over the internat.it involves twoor more individuals that communicate through a chat -enabled service or software.chat may be delivered through text ,audio or video communication via the internet .
-     A server is a computer program or a device that provider functionality for other programes or device chat who want to client with each other connect to the server.The chat application  we are going to make will bo more like a chat room rather than a peerto peer chat. so this means that multipule users can connect to the chat server and their messages is broadcast to every connected chat user.
+     chat refers to the process of communicating,inteacting and/or exchanging messages over the internat.it involves twoor more individuals that communicate through a chat -enabled service or software.chat may be delivered through text ,audio or video communication via the internet .A server is a computer program or a device that provider functionality for other programes ordevice chat who want to client with each other connect to the server.The chat application we are going to make will bo more like a chat room rather than a peerto peer chat. so this means that multipule users can connect to the chat server and their messages is broadcast to every connected chat user.

 ### Software Requirement: